pure-data/pddp/keyboard-interaction/shortcuts.md

 * https://vimeo.com/279631360
 * https://vimeo.com/340437816

-and here is more discussion and context around these features on the technical siede (⚠️ this is just a reference here while editing - will remove this for the actual documentation obviously):
+and here is more discussion and context around these features on the technical side (⚠️ this is just a reference here while editing - will remove this for the actual documentation obviously):
 * https://github.com/pure-data/pure-data/pull/575